-As noted in the Statement of Revenues, Expenses, and Changes in Net Assets, net assets increased \$2.61 million from the prior year.
-The College's operating revenues increased by \$602,308 or 19.97% during the fiscal year due primarily to a 19.46% increase in student tuition and fees.
+As noted in the Statement of Revenues, Expenses, and Changes in Net Assets, net assets increased \$7 million from the prior year.
+The College's operating revenues increased by \$741,615 or 20.50% during the fiscal year due primarily to a 24.89% increase in student tuition and fees.
 The sources of operating revenue for the College are tuition and fees, auxiliary services, and other educational activities.
-An increase this fiscal year was seen in tuition and fee revenues, sales and services and other operating revenues.